-First, a quick explanation of challenges in Makers Empire.
+First, a quick explanation of the challenges in Makers Empire.
 In the Maker World, there are four kinds of 'challenges':

 1. Training Lab houses the tutorial challenges